-The main causes of food poisoning include viruses, parasites, or viruses (pathogens) that are found in food.
-All food for humans naturally contains one or both of them, but the preparation process—such as the heat from cooking—gets rid of them before the meal is eaten.
+The main causes of food poisoning include viruses, parasites, or viruses (pathogens) found in food.
+All human food naturally contains one or both of them, but the preparation process—such as the heat from cooking—gets rid of them before the meal is eaten.

 Salmonella, Campylobacter, Clostridium botulinum, Staphylococcus, Aureus, Vibrio vulnificus, Listeria monocytogenes, Shigella, and other bacteria are only a few of the many different types of bacteria that can cause food poisoning.

 Prawn crackers are made from tapioca starch, prawn meat, and some seasonings.
 Despite being gluten-free and healthy, prawn crackers can cause food poisoning in some people.
 Prawn crackers can be contaminated with certain bacteria, majorly, Salmonella and Listeria monocytogenes, and thereby cause food poisoning when eaten.

 Salmonella is the highest-causing bacteria for food poisoning.
 Salmonella is often found in different types of foods including chicken, turkey, raw tuna and other seafood, onions, peaches, vegetables, and processed food.

 Salmonella can cause serious illnesses in the body.
 The symptoms can include bloody diarrhea, fever, cramps, etc. Salmonella is not only transferred via food, but also through the environment, people, animals, and contaminated water.

 Listeria monocytogenes is the third-highest food poisoning-causing bacteria.
 While the effects of this bacteria can be mild and go unnoticed, they can also be severe and can lead to a blood infection.